 Obtaining a DeepL API Key

-NOTICE: CURRENTLY, DEEPL IS ONLY AVAILABLE IN THE EU, UK, US, CANADA, AND JAPAN.
+NOTICE: CURRENTLY, DEEPL IS ONLY AVAILABLE IN CERTAIN COUNTRIES.
+YOU CAN CHECK HERE TO SEE IF YOUR COUNTRY IS CURRENTLY SUPPORTED.
 A CREDIT CARD IS REQUIRED FOR VERIFICATION PURPOSES.
 YOU WILL NOT BE CHARGED, IT'S ONLY TO VALIDATE NEW MEMBERS WHO USE THEIR API SERVICE.

 A majority of Dragon Quest X's NPC dialogue is sent via their server, so it must be translated dynamically through a translation service.
 To use DeepL as this service, you must first sign up for a DeepL account in order to obtain an API key.
 If you're uncomfortable providing these details, you may consider using the Google Translate API as an alternative to DeepL (detailed here), however, DeepL is widely accepted by the community to be superior, and will be the only method covered in this guide (as of now).
 You can get more information on their GitHub or in the Discord server posted in the introduction.